sibiraj-s/ngx-tiptap/README.md

 This will make a contextual menu appear near a selection of text.

-The markup and styling is totally up to you.
+The markup and styling are totally up to you.

 ```html
 <tiptap-editor [editor]="editor"></tiptap-editor>